 Today, stronger regulation of bank and consumer debt means less risk but eventually business cycles will mature and inflation concerns will emerge.
 We will continue to revise our educated guesses as to future outcomes.
 This global expansion we are experiencing today could become the longest since World War Two.
 For the first time in twenty years the key indicators of growth in stock, bond and commodity performance around the world are up in unison for the first half of the year.
 This historic rally has occurred in the face of slow growth in the USA, the recent events in the Ukraine, Iraq and Syria.

-In 1974, our firm was founded with the vision of providing all the most important financial and estate planning solutions under one roof.
+In 1974, our firm was founded with the vision of providing all the most important financial and estate planning solutions.
 Then, over the years, our team of professionals designed the company to be so strong and so unique that it would certainly outlive its founders.

 This team will preserve the long term stability and continuity of this company that they helped build and will lead into the future.
 What started 40 years ago will surely be here for the next 40 years to advise your family and mine.